About The Teach Out

 1. How do I get in touch with Heather or The Teach Out?

-A: You can email Heather here.
-Or, feel free to send along a comment to The Teach Out here.
+A: You can send along any comments for The Teach Out here.
 All comments, suggestions, and contact is welcome!

 2. Do the gatherings of The Teach Out cost anything?

 A: As of now, no!
 There is a commitment in this project to make classes and gatherings accessible to all, and cost is a significant barrier for some.
 For those who want to support the work of The Teach Out, they can donate to Heather's work via Venmo: @HeatherAHayes.
+For now, those gifts go to site maintenance, guest speakers, books for retreats, and meals for gatherings (in retreat space).
 There is a long term goal, and dream, to expand a public, open education space like this - one Heather has been dreaming for a long time! - to make it a much larger scale project including more long term courses and gatherings, retreats, and substantial outreach for attendees and students, youth, marginalized communities, and more.
 That would eventually take funding, whether it be grants or donations or other forms of support.

 For now, anyone can join any aspect of The Teach Out's work, anytime, all are welcome.
 Knowledge is not a commodity, a commitment The Teach Out will always embrace.
 Those who can support this work, it is gratefully welcome.
-One last note: The Teach Out has used its #peoplepower and resources, so far, to both donate books to prisons and to compensate guest scholars invited to speak and consult on Teach Out projects.
-We hope to do much more of this in the future....
+One last note: The Teach Out has used its #peoplepower and resources, so far, to both donate dozens of books to prisons and to compensate guest scholars invited to speak and consult on Teach Out projects.

 3. What if I haven't finished the readings/texts for a particular week or gathering?
 Can I still attend?